-Focused UltrasoundThe research pertaining to the treatment of lung cancer with focused ultrasound is still in the pre-clinical stages.
+Pre-clinical Laboratory StudiesEarly-stage pre-clinical studies suggest that focused ultrasound may play a beneficial role in the treatment of lung cancer.
 Recent feasibility studies have shown that focused ultrasound can be an effective, minimally invasive way to destroy tumors in the lung, with the potential to target only the tumor with minimal risk of damage to the surrounding tissues.
 Focused ultrasound would provide a more precise alternative to radiofrequency ablation and offers potential side effects that are significantly more tolerable than those of chemotherapy and radiation therapy.
 More studies are needed to further establish the safety and efficacy of this treatment modality before research can progress to the clinical stages.

 Wolfram F, Reichenbach JR, Lesser TG.
 An ex vivo human lung model for ultrasound-guided high-intensity focused ultrasound therapy using lung flooding.
 Ultrasound Med Biol.
 2014 Mar;40(3):496-503.